Helping women and non-binary people create sustainable careers as audio engineers and music producers in Aotearoa New Zealand.

 Studio Skills Workshop

-There are three producer rooms, each with a producer, an artist, and a collaborator, completing a demo the artist has provided.
-Parachute Studio A is available with an engineer to record live instruments.
+Each day there are three producer rooms with a producer, artist, and collaborator completing a demo the artist has provided.
+During some events a larger studio space is also available to record drums, piano, and other more substantial instruments.

 Production Weekend